 Future City Canada

-DiscoverE’s annual Future City program starts with a big question—how can we make the world a better place?
-To answer it, students in Grades 6 through 8 imagine, research, design, and build cities of the future that showcase their solution to a citywide sustainability issue.
+Future City starts with a question—how can we make the world a better place?
+To answer it, 6th, 7th, and 8th grade students imagine, research, design, and build cities of the future that showcase their solution to a citywide sustainability issue.
 Past topics have included stormwater management, urban agriculture, public spaces, and green energy.
 The 2020-2021 theme is Living on the Moon.

-- Apply math and science concepts to real-world issues
+- Apply math and science concepts to real-world issues.

-- Develop writing, public speaking, problem solving, and time management skills
+- Develop writing, public speaking, problem solving, and time management skills.

-- Research and propose solutions to engineering challenges
+- Research and propose solutions to engineering challenges.

-- Learn how their communities work and become better citizens
+- Learn how their communities work and become better citizens.

-- Develop strong time management and project management skills
+- Develop strong time management and project management skills.